yesiamrocks/cssanimation.io/README.md

 <a href="https://yesiamrocks.github.io/cssanimation/index.html" target="_bank"><img src="./branding/cssanimation-logo.svg" width="250" style="margin:10px 0 10px 0"></a>

-**cssanimation** is a lightweight, modular CSS animation library built for front-end developers, creative coders, and UI ninjas.
+**{css}animation** is a lightweight, modular CSS animation library built for front-end developers, creative coders, and UI ninjas.
 Get access to **A Rich Set of Ready-to-Use Animation Classes** to bring your interfaces to life.
 From simple fades and zooms to dynamic letter effects and 3D transitions, we’ve got your motion design needs covered.

 You're in control.
 Just apply the [class names](https://yesiamrocks.github.io/cssanimation/index.html) where you want them. **Zero setup.
 No JavaScript needed.
 Just clean, reusable animations that "just work."**